learn-co-curriculum/phase-one-cumulative-lab/README.md

 This program will:

-- Receive a month and day, formatted as `month/day/year`
+- Receive a date formatted as `month/day/year`
 - Parse the date to create individual variables for
     - Month (string)
     - Day (string)